Probe-Particle/ppafm/README.md

 Once the simulation is finished, a number of files and folders will be created.

+See also the tutorial for using the Python API for [running GPU-accelerated simulations](https://ppafm.readthedocs.io/en/latest/tutorials/afmulator-tutorial.html).

 ### Run GPU generator for machine learning